SteFuh/incident-angle-of-sun-and-inclined-surface/README.md

 This Python script calculates and plots incident angles of the Sun relative to inclined surfaces and Extraterrestrial solar radiation on inclined surfaces for a given period of time and given coordinates.

 Following C.D.
 WHITEMAN and K.J.
 ALLWINE, Pacific Northwest Laboratory, Richland, WA 99352:
 Whiteman, C. D. and K. J. Allwine (1986).
 "Extraterrestrial solar radiation on inclined surfaces."
 Environmental Software 1(3): 164-169.

+-->> entire function def solsub() was written by C.D.
+WHITEMAN and K.J.
+ALLWINE in Fortran and was adopted into python here

 -------------------------------------------------------
 --  INPUTS: